-With the right group, one that is representative of the larger population, Surveys can provide a high level of insight into the behavior, attitude, preference, etc. of the general population.
-Also, because of the huge number of people who answer Surveys i.e. the large size of the sample, the data gathered is a great descriptor of the population.
+With the right group, one that is representative of the larger population, surveys can provide a high level of insight on the behavior, attitude, preference, etc. of the general population.
+Also, because of the huge number of people who answer surveys i.e. the large size of the sample, the data gathered is a great descriptor of the population.

 2. Low Cost